 - Extension study is available in several subjects.
-These courses build on the content of the 2 unit course and carry an additional value of 1 unit.
-Requiring students to work beyond the standard of the 2 unit course, extension courses are available in English and Mathematics. - English and Mathematics Extension 1 courses are available at Year 11 and HSC levels.
+These courses build on the content of the 2 unit course and carry an additional value of 1 unit in Year 11 and possibly other subjects in Year 12. - English and Mathematics Extension 1 courses are available at Year 11 and HSC levels.
 Students must study the Preliminary extension course in these subjects before proceeding to the two HSC extension courses (Extension 1 and Extension 2).
 The Extension 2 courses require students to work beyond the standard of the Extension 1 course and these are only available at the HSC level.